THE SOVEREIGN CITY

 SITE RESEARCH AND ANALYSIS

 Located at 1 Fleet Street, the entrance to the City of London and previous location of the Temple Bar gateway, Child & Co Bank is the United Kingdom's oldest bank.
-It's fascade is constructed from Portland Stone, a material which projects strength, immoveability and power, and has been utilised in many of London's historic civic structures such as St Pauls Cathedral.
+It's fascade is constructed from Portland Stone, a material which projects strength, immoveability and power, and has been utilised in many of London's historic civic structures.

 DATA DRIVEN PARAMETRIC ALGORITHM

-Throughout the project, experiments were conducted on how to alogrithmically manipulate space.
-Specifically looking at how data can be encoded into geometry through a series of tranformations.
+Many experiments were conducted throughout the project on how to alogrithmically manipulate space, specifically looking at how data can be encoded into geometry through a series of tranformations.

 FINAL PROJECT RENDERS